ianhd/jenkins-cli/readme.md

-# Jenkins CLI
+# Jenkins CLI for Windows
-Jenkins CLI is a command-line interface for deploying jobs in your Jenkins instances.
+Jenkins CLI for Windows is a command-line interface for deploying jobs in your Jenkins instances.

 ## Installation
 Jenkins CLI requires [Python](https://www.python.org/) to run.